KidSport application forms have been translated into alternative languages, please email the Department if you would like to receive one.

 How do I get a KidSport application?

-Contact your local government to find out where you can pick up a hard copy application form OR visit the Department’s website (KidSport application) and then contact your local government to validate the appliaction.
+Alternatively please download the (KidSport application) or contact your local government to find out where you can pick up a hard copy application form.

 What if the club fees for the season are more or less than $200?